ckznnn/dotfiles-swapper/README.md

 A theme switcher i made for hyprland.
 It changes the GTK theme as well as themes for multiple applications.

+currently only has the TokyoNight theme and the Gruvbox-Dark theme.

 # Screenshots